legendarycode3/fund-me-smart-contract/README.md

 ## Real-World Analogy
 Think of this contract like a donation box:
 * People (like e.g "Nathaniel" 🧍) can donate ETH
+* But it only accepts donations worth $5 or more in real-time USD value

 ## Key Concepts Used
 * msg.sender, msg.value, address(this).balance